Brand Strategy vs Content Marketing Strategy

 Content Strategy isn’t permanent.
 Most importantly, as you begin to implement your content strategy, remember to experiment, test, and tweak according to your needs.
 A good brand strategy provides a foundation, but it’s content strategy, is not set in stone.
 The more adaptable you are, the more effective you’ll be.

-Your brand strategy and your content strategy both serve the same goal: to strengthen and grow your brand.
+Your brand strategy and your content marketing strategy both serve the same goal: to strengthen and grow your brand.

 The distinction between brand strategy and content marketing strategy is pretty much this: